PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ## Using Piwik PRO SDK

-The recommended way to use the library is by using the ``TrackHelper`` class.
-It has methods for all common actions which can be chained in a way that facilities the correct order and use.
-Just by using autocompletion on ``TrackHelper.`` you can probably get pretty far.
+It is recommended to use ``TrackerHelper`` class that has methods for all common actions which can be chained in a way that facilities the correct order and use.
+Combined with autocompletion using the SDK will be more convenient.

 For tracking each event with ``TrackHelper`` you will need to pass ``Tracker`` instance.
 The way of getting correct ``Tracker`` instance depends on configuration option (see section above):

-1) Your Android ``Application`` class extend ``PiwikApplication`` class
+1\.
+Your Android ``Application`` class extend ``PiwikApplication`` class
 ```java
 Tracker tracker = ((PiwikApplication) getApplication()).getTracker();
 ```

-2) You manage the ``Tracker`` yourself
+2\.
+You manage the ``Tracker`` yourself
 ```java
 Tracker tracker = ((YourApplication) getApplication()).getTracker();
 ```